Brain Research UK - Royal College of Surgeons of England joint research fellowship

 When administering drugs for the treatment of brain diseases it is important to know where the drugs are going and in what concentration.
 For a drug to work, it must be available at the site of action in its active form at the correct concentration and for an appropriate amount of time.

-Milo and colleagues have begun to address these questions by developing drugs that are magnetic resonance imaging (MRI) active – that is, drugs that are modified with molecules that are visible using MRI.
-When injected into the brain, therefore, their location, concentration and activity (‘pharmocokinetics’) can be visualised and monitored.
+Milo and his colleagues (Dr Ruman Rahman, Dr Pete Harvey and Rhian Griffiths) have begun to address these questions by developing drugs that are magnetic resonance imaging (MRI) active – that is, drugs that are modified with molecules that are visible using MRI.
+When injected into the brain, therefore, their location, concentration and activity can be visualised and monitored.